FreeRTOS/Lab-Project-FreeRTOS-LoRaWAN/class_a/README.md

 # Class A demo
 Demo shows a working example of a common class A application.
 It spawns two tasks:

 **LoRaMAC task:** This is a higher priority background task which initializes LoRaMAC stack and waits for any events from Radio layer or MaC layer.
-All events generated from Radio layer is through interrupts.
+All events generated from radio layer is through interrupts.
 Events are passed using FreeRTOS task notifications which unblocks the LoRaMAC task.
 Since the task serves interrupt events it runs at a higher priority than other task.

-**Note** Since the radio interrupt handler uses FreeRTOS API for task notifications, the interrupt priority for Radio should be set less than or equal to  `configMAX_SYSCALL_INTERRUPT_PRIORITY` as mentioned in FreeRTOS doc [here](https://www.freertos.org/a00110.html#kernel_priority).
+**Note:** Since the radio interrupt handler uses FreeRTOS API for task notifications, the priority for radio interrupts should be set less than or equal to  `configMAX_SYSCALL_INTERRUPT_PRIORITY` as mentioned in FreeRTOS doc [here](https://www.freertos.org/a00110.html#kernel_priority).
 This means an interrupt can be delayed due to FreeRTOS kernel code execution.

 In the default demo state, the device will uplink a _confirmed_ status byte every 5 seconds, and continue to re-send until receiving a server _Confirmed_ response.